Skip to content

 Can I add living benefits later?

 Some annuities let you add income or long-term care riders during the first contract years.
-It’s best to structure these features upfront with your advisor.
+You may also review an annuity with a nursing home care rider when evaluating living benefits.

 How do I know which type of annuity is right for me?

 Your best fit depends on your age, income goals, and risk tolerance.
-A fiduciary advisor can compare options from 75+ carriers to tailor your plan.
+Reviewing best annuity rates for seniors and comparing income projections can help tailor your plan.